, Answering FAQ'sTurboTax Employee

 - Available to students even if not pursuing a degree

-- You paid qualified education expenses for higher education.
+- You paid qualified education expenses for higher education (see the next section)

-You are not eligible to claim the American Opportunity Credit if any of the following applies:
+You are not eligible to claim the American Opportunity Tax Credit if:

 - Your filing status is Married Filing Separately.